 O Si’am ne schaleche sii’am (dear friends and relations),

-Please stand with us in solidarity for Sk’aliCh’elh-tenaut at a virtual event on September 24th, the 50th anniversary of her captivity at Miami Seaquarium.
-We are traveling to Miami and holding ceremony as part of our Xa xalh Xechnging (sacred obligation) to care for our relation and work to bring her home.
+We thank you for standing with us in solidarity for Sk’aliCh’elh-tenaut at a virtual event on September 24th, the 50th anniversary of her captivity at Miami Seaquarium.
+We traveled to Miami and held ceremony as part of our Xa xalh Xechnging (sacred obligation) to care for our relation and work to bring her home.
 Estitem-sen (we are trying our best)!

 - Seminole opening prayer

 - Statement of Solidarity from International Indigenous Leaders

 - words from our partners at Earth Law Center, Northwest Indian College, Florida International University’s Global Indigenous Forum, and Whale Sanctuary Project

 - Ways for the public to engage with and support the work